Insta360Develop/CameraSDK-iOS/README.md

 ### <a name="Control_center" />Control center - `INSCameraMediaSession`</a>

-`INSCameraMediaSession` is the central class to work with audio & video streams for Nano or ONE camera.
+`INSCameraMediaSession` is the central class to work with audio & video streams for Insta360 camera.
 It has these functions:

 1. You can configure the input (the camera) by set the `expectedAudioSampleRate`, `expectedVideoResolution` and `gyroPlayMode`.
 2. Control the camera's input streams, turn on by calling `startRunningWithCompletion:`, turn off by call `stopRunningWithCompletion:`.
-3. Parse an, decode media data, stitch the video.
+3. Parse and decode media data, stitch the video.
 4. Distribute outputs to `INSCameraMediaPluggable` such as `INSCameraFlatPanoOutput`.
 5. When the session is running, you can change the input configurations, plug or unplug pluggables, make the changes working by call `commitChangesWithCompletion:`.